 - Reluctance to move

-Lyme disease can be found in a number of areas across Australia, throughout the United States and Canada.
-The most frequently infected areas are diagnosed in the North Eastern states, Mid Atlantic and North Central states and California.
+The most common areas to find Lyme Disease is commonly found in many areas across Australia and throughout the United States and Canada.
+The most frequently infected areas in the United Stares are diagnosed in the North Eastern states, Mid Atlantic, North Central states and most of California.

 Is there a treatment for Lyme Disease ?

 Patients treated with appropriate antibiotics in the early stages of Lyme disease usually recover rapidly and completely.
 Most patients recover well with early treatment of Lyme disease.
-It is also known that patients can recover quite quickly when treated with a few weeks of antibiotics being taken orally.
+When treated with a few weeks of antibiotics taken orally, patients can recover quite quickly.

 Antibiotics commonly used for oral treatment include doxycycline, amoxicillin, or cefotaxime axetil.
-Patients with certain neurological or cardiac forms of illness may require intravenous treatment with drugs such as ceftriaxone or penicillin.
+Patients with certain neurological or cardiac forms of illness may need intravenous treatment with drugs such as ceftriaxone or penicillin.

 In a small percentage of cases, these symptoms can last for more than 6 months.
 Although sometimes called “chronic Lyme disease,” this condition is properly known as “Post-treatment Lyme Disease Syndrome” (PTLDS).